Northern California Real Estate

 The State used to reimburse the county for lost revenue through The Act.
 IT NO LONGER DOES.
 Many property owners have slipped out of conforming to the farming requirements.
 In the continuing hunt for revenue there has been several times where eliminating this break or modifying it has come up for discussion.
 The most logical is a much more stringent enforcement of its requirements which in the past have been nonexistent.
 The end result are possible penalties and the loss of the tax break which seems to be as much as a 75% reduction in taxes charged.
 In the 40 years I have been involved in rural and farm land I was not aware that there were actually three sections to the Williamson Act.
 Their differences are extreme.

-California Land Conservation Act of 1965 also known as: Williamson Act.
+Williamson Act.
 Williamson Ag Preserve.
 Ag Preserve.
 Agricultural Preserve.
 Williamson Act Contract.
 WA.
-SUB SECTION: Farmland Security Zone.

 FURTHER SUB SECTION: Open Space Ag.
 II Contracts.
 Land Conservation Plan.